-All of the camp properties of the Great Alaska Council teach and practice the principles of Leave No Trace.
-Leaders and Scouts are encouraged to take advantage of the training opportunities that are offered at each camp.
+All of the camp properties of the Great Alaska Council practice the principles of Leave No Trace.
+Leaders and Scouts are encouraged to follow these principles during their time at camp.

 Pre-Camp Meetings

 We will have a pre-camp meeting to give you a preview of your camp and answer any questions!
 Watch for notices through eTrail Talk.